-NC 208A Algebra IA 0 Units
+NC 208A Algebra IA 0 Units 60 lecture hours Grade Mode: Non-Credit Course

-Prerequisite(s): Placement by high school counselor or math placement exam
+Prerequisite(s): Placement by high school counselor or math placement exam.

 This is an integrated course that combines the content of algebra with logical reasoning, statistics, probability, problem solving, real life situations, spatial visualization, and introductory topics in geometry.
 The course format will include activity-based investigations with hands on activities, concepts, and applications compliant with the adopted California State Mathematics Standards to meet the minimum course requirements for high school graduation.